 A flying attacker, Rayquaza is up there even with base-level dragon stats.
 Throw in the best dragon moveset with the Dragon tail and outrage combo and you’ve got yourself the highest DPS for a dragon Pokémon in the game.
 Rayquaza is only available through legendary raids though, so we recommend using some of the other Pokémon on our list to acquire this dragon.

-Weaknesses: bug, fairy, fighting, grass, ground, steel, and ice
+Weaknesses: bug, fairy, fighting, grass, ground, steel Pokémon, and ice

 Best moves: bite and stone edge

 Defensively, Tyranitar holds its own above the other rock/dark dual types out there.
 And its bite move gets the most out of this dark-type.
-A few weaknesses to its name counterbalances with the fact it’s also strong against a lot of types too, awarding Tyranitar the last place on our list.
+A few weaknesses to its name counterbalance with the fact it’s also strong against many types, awarding Tyranitar the last place on our list.

 Honorary mentions go to Groudon, Snorlax, Togekiss, and Salamence.
-They’re also great choices, but fall short of our top ten spots with other Pokémon coming out on top.
-While we have you, why not check out our guide to the best Pokémon Go maps and the latest Pokémon Go codes?
+They’re also great choices but fall short of our top ten spots with other Pokémon coming out on top.
+While we have you, why not check out our guide to Pokémon Go’s Jirachi, Pokémon Go’s Rayquaza, and our complete Pokédex?